CyberfusionIO/HostFact-Verwerkersovereenkomst/README.md

 # Install

 Note: this documentation, and the plugin, assumes `klantenpaneel` as the directory that the `klantenpaneel` is stored in.
 If you have it in a different directory, or in `/`, simply `grep` through the code and remove or alter `klantenpaneel` so that only `dpa/` or `/dpa` is left.
+Note 2: if no PDF has been uploaded called 'dpa.pdf' in the 'docs' folder, visitors of the `klantenpaneel` will see a message saying that the DPA can be signed soon.

 In /Pro: